alok-38/little-lemon/README.md

 # Little Lemon

-Foobar is a Python library for dealing with word pluralization.
+Little Lemon is an  existing project to be examined by us but I decided to take it to the next level by creating one from scratch.

 ## Installation

-This project was bootstrapped using [vite](https://vitejs.dev/guide/).
+This project was bootstrapped with [vite](https://vitejs.dev/guide/).

 ```bash
 npm create vite@latest